DarioRoman01/AURA/README.md

 # The Aura programing lenguage

 ## What is this?
-This is a very basic programming lenguage inspired in javascript, python and golang, the goal is to create a programming lenguage in spanish that helps people that are begining in software development or computer science, probiding a high level programming lenguage in spanish that is very simple to use.
+This is a programming lenguage inspired in javascript, python and golang, the goal is to create a programming lenguage in spanish that helps people that are begining in software development or computer science, probiding a high level programming lenguage in spanish that is very simple to use.
 Also is an expressions based lenguage so is more easy to work with it